-All services are located in the newly-built Smucker Learning Center.
-The Center has moved to the new wing of the Wayne College main building in order to provide more space and services for students.
-The new center is substantially larger than the previous area and houses 25 more computers in an open computer lab, an expanded tutoring area and group study rooms allowing students greater privacy during tutoring sessions.
+All services are located in the Smucker Learning Center.
+The Center moved to the newest wing of the Wayne College main building in order to provide more space and services for students.
+The Center houses computers in an open computer lab, a large tutoring area and group study rooms, which allow privacy for individual tutoring and space for group study.

-Students may obtain academic assistance in many subjects from a peer or a professional tutor, a computer tutorial, or a video tape.
+Students may obtain academic assistance in many subjects from a peer or professional tutor, a computer tutorial, or a video tape.
 All students can work on developing college-level study skills and learn to retain what they read in their textbooks.
 Peer tutors, who are students at Wayne College and/or the Akron campus, are hired for any course requested by a student, subject to availability.
 Peer tutors are internationally certified through the College Reading and Learning Association.
 The Center's director, coordinators, and learning assistants will help students identify their academic problems and use the Center's materials.

-Students involved in writing projects for any course are encouraged to use the Writing Center located in the Learning Center.
+Students involved in writing projects for any course are encouraged to seek writing assistance in the Learning Center.
 Professional writing tutors will help students generate and develop their ideas, assist with the organization of their material, and provide strategies for proofreading their final drafts.